JelleWierenga/JelleWierenga/README.md

   <img src="https://media.giphy.com/media/dWesBcTLavkZuG35MI/giphy.gif" width="600" height="300"/>
 </div>

-I’m Jelle Wierenga, a **Forensic ICT student** from the Netherlands 🔍 with a passion for **cybersecurity, ethical hacking, OSINT**, and **data science**.
+I’m Jelle Wierenga, a **Digital forensisch student** from the Netherlands 🔍 with a passion for **cybersecurity, ethical hacking, OSINT**, and **data science**.
 I’m currently honing my skills in digital forensics, analyzing fraud cases, and investigating data breaches.

 - 🔬 As a Forensic ICT student, I’m learning how to detect, investigate, and prevent cybercrime, ensuring organizations and individuals adhere to legal standards.
 - 💻 I’m proficient in using tools like **Autopsy, Wireshark**, and **Python** to uncover hidden insights from digital evidence.